-Chilean pebre is the most popular sauce in the country, there is no typical Chilean food restaurant that does not serve a pebre dish and in each place the recipe has different touches, so here I leave what I consider to be the base recipe.
+Chilean pebre is the most popular sauce in the country, in all typical Chilean food restaurant they serve a pebre dish and in each place the recipe has different touches, so here I leave what I consider to be the base recipe.

 Now here there will be a more subtle difference.
-What is the difference between the pebre and the pig in stone?
-As you can see in this recipe, in the pebre all the ingredients are finely chopped, while in the stone pork (although the ingredients are exactly the same) the ingredients are ground, to be more exact they are “crushed in a stone mortar” and its name was changing and shortening over time so it ended up being called pig in stone.
+What is the difference between the pebre and the “chancho en piedra”?
+As you can see in this recipe, in the pebre all the ingredients are finely chopped, while in the “chancho en pieda” (although the ingredients are exactly the same) the ingredients are ground, to be more exact they are “crushed in a stone mortar” and its name was changing and shortening over time so it ended up being called pig in stone.

 Let’s agree that his name is “strange” Why is he called pebre?
-Its name comes from Latin, from the word piper which means chili, which is one of the ingredients that cannot be missing from it.
-On the other hand, the expression “cuchareado pebre” is due to the fact that it is customary to put a well with it in the center of the table and each one takes out a little with a spoon.
+Its name comes from Latin, from the word “piper” which means chili, which is one of the ingredients that cannot be missing from it.
+On the other hand, the expression “cuchareado pebre” is due to the fact that it is customary to put a dish of chilean pebre in the center of the table and each one takes out with a little with a spoon.

 - 2 medium tomatoes peeled and chopped into small cubes (there are people who remove the seeds, but I leave them)